Onboarding Vs Orientation: The Difference You Need to Know

 When a new employee joins, properly welcoming them is very much crucial.
 It is an essential step because the environment is new to them.
 It becomes overwhelming for the new employees on their first day at work.

 They might feel confused as they will have little idea of their new work environment.
 The new employees don't know where to start or who to approach.
 To avoid such a situation, an HR manager needs to make them feel comfortable in the workplace.

 But how to implement such a process in an organization?
-This is where onboarding and orientation come in place.
-Most organizations have one or the other process in place but not both.
-There has always been this confusion about orientation and onboarding amongst HRs.
+This is where onboarding and orientation come into place.
+These two forms an integral part of the talent management process.

 You might be thinking, aren't these the same?
 Well, almost nearly similar.
-In fact, both these processes have their own significant role in an organization.
+In this article, we will discuss the difference briefly.

 What is Orientation?

 Orientation is how recruits are introduced to their jobs, workplace, co-workers, and responsibilities.
 Effective employee orientation-